 Supervision of Supervision

 Each intern meets weekly for one hour with the senior staff psychologist who provides co-supervision with them to the practicum trainee.
 Early in the year, when the psychologist takes the lead, interns reflect on what they have observed of the practicum trainee’s competence, share ideas for supervisory and/or client intervention, and discuss their self-assessment of supervisory skills.
 Later in the year, when the intern takes the lead, supervision of supervision provides the intern with the opportunity to receive feedback about their developing supervisory competence, among other typical tasks of supervision.
-Supervisory triads stay the same from autumn to winter quarters.
-Then, in spring quarter, the interns switch triads, which increases the breadth of their experience, exposing them to a new practicum trainee to supervise and a different staff psychologist supervisor.
+Supervisory triads may shift throughout the year, with interns and/or supervisors changing in order to increase the breadth of the experience and expose trainees to various supervisors/supervisees.